-If your teen is being dishonest, explain how honesty is the one thing that helps you give them more freedom and more power, while dishonesty does quite the opposite.
-Help them to understand that trust is gained over time and through consistent truthfulness, while that trust can vanish with even one instance of untruthfulness.
+If your teen is dishonest, explain how honesty is the one thing that helps you give them more freedom and more power, while dishonesty does quite the opposite.
+Would you please help them understand that trust is gained over time and through consistent truthfulness, while that trust can vanish with even one instance of untruthfulness?
 And make sure they know that being truthful is always the best route — lying will lead to greater lesser consequences than if the teen is truthful.

-Should you not be able to turn around habitual and dangerous lying, you may want to consider a therapeutic boarding school, because there may be other issues involved that could affect the rest of your teenager’s life.
+Should you not turn around habitual and dangerous lying, you may want to consider a therapeutic boarding school because there may be other issues involved that could affect the rest of your teenager’s life.

 4. Displays Extreme Mood Swings